 Ideas like these made me proud to share the stories about the great care our employees take with our clients and our communities.
 One such story I heard made a lasting impression on me.
 One of our Client Advisors received a call from a customer who was in the hospital.
 The customer urgently needed to have a document notarized, but was unable to get to the bank due to his illness.
 Without hesitation, the Client Advisor told the customer that he would gladly bring his notary stamp to the hospital and notarize the document for him.
 Such a simple request, but it meant the world to our client and gave him one less thing to worry about during a difficult time.
 I believe this happened because the Client Advisor knew it was the "right thing to do."
 I invite you to experience "The Right Thing" by joining the Resource Bank family.
 You will be glad you did.
-Terri Forbes, Vice President and CFO ResourceBank Enriching Lives · Caring For Our Communities Believing In The American Dream
+Terri Forbes, Vice President and CFO

+BELIEVING IN THE AMERICAN DREAM

+Jurr

+The Commitment of Resource Bank Chapter Seven

+Expecting More

-Expecting More "Please, sir, I want some more."
+"Please, sir, I want some more."

 Those are the words made famous by the main character in Charles Dickens' novel Oliver Twist.
 The words were uttered because life in the Victorian workhouse where Oliver lived had become unsustainable and unbearable.
 Hunger drove Oliver to ask his master in the work house for a second helping of the watery gruel served for dinner, but he was met with derision and thrown out.
 The master's response was meant to be a message: You will take your gruel, and you will like it.
 There will be no "more."

 Many institutions serve a thin watery gruel that is calculated to get us by.
 If you have had the occasion to fly in the last few years, I think you can relate to this idea.
 At times, it seems we, as airline passengers, are treated more like cattle than paying customers.
 It is as if we are being told, "You will take what you are given and you will like it.
 There is no 'more'."
 These days, some of the companies we visit increasingly emulate this pattern.

 At Resource Bank, I was pleased to find that a customer doesn't need to ask for more; instead, they are asked what more can Resource do for them.
 The philosophy, services offered, and overall attitude that permeates the bank is, "How can we do more to enhance your life?"
 Being there for customers and the community is truly what Resource Bank is all about.
 I am proud to be a part of a team that can honestly profess that it works, right here, to make life better for clients and our local community!

-Jim Dombek, Senior Trust Officer and Counsel ResourceBank Enriching Lives · Caring For Our Communities Believing In The American Dream
+Jim Dombek, Senior Trust Officer and Counsel